cafekora/cafekora.github.io/pages/tunes/bani.md

 As the music is cyclical, it doesn’t matter which one of those 8 notes we start on.
 This means that similarly, when notating the music, we can start anywhere.
 This can sometimes cause a little bit of confusion for beginners.

-For example, the video by Andrea here:<https://www.youtube.com/watch?v=U5FtMy5dCJA>
+For example, the basic 8 note sequence is treated as F-A-G-A-F-A-D-A in the video by Andrea here:

-Essentially treats the 8 note sequence as F-A-G-A-F-A-D-A.
+<iframe width="560" height="315" src="https://www.youtube.com/embed/U5FtMy5dCJA" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-Whereas the video from zkora here:<https://vimeo.com/125132034>

-Shows the 8 note sequence as F-A-D-A-F-A-G-A, as we have done on this page.
+Whereas the video from zkora here:<https://vimeo.com/125132034> shows the 8 note sequence as F-A-D-A-F-A-G-A, as we have done on this page.

 Both are correct - they’ve simply chosen a different F as the starting point.
 Andrea's video lessons on koralessons.com are a great next step.
 He introduces a version of Bani very similar to the one shown on this page and then introduces many variations and improvisations over the course of a number of videos.